-.7 FIELD ADHESION/COHESION TESTS
+7. FIELD ADHESION/COHESION TESTS

 - .1 Test Frequency: - .1 Perform a field test each type of sealant and substrate combination, for all interior and exterior sealants associated with the building envelope & siding. - .2 Perform three (3) additional tests for each failed test. - .2 Locate test joints as directed by Contract Administrator.
-Tests to be performed in the presence of the Contract Administrator and/or manufacturer's representative. - .3 Notify Contract Administrator seven (7) days prior to dates tests are to be performed. - .4 Test joint sealants by hand-pull methods #1 and # 2.
-Record test results in Field Adhesion/Cohesion Test Form. - .1 Test Method #1: - .1 Make a knife cut horizontally from one side of the joint to the other. - .2 Make two (2) vertical cuts (from the horizontal cut) approximately 75 mm long on each side of the joint. - .3 Pry out flap created from cuts. - .4 Firmly grasp flap and slowly pull at 90° from sealant plane. - .5 Pull flap until adhesive or cohesive failure occurs. - .1 Adhesive failure will be evidenced by the sealant pulling off clean from the substrate. - .2 Cohesion failure will be evidenced by the sealant ripping or failing within itself, leaving well-adhered sealant to the substrate. - .3 (Cohesive failure is considered a positive result). - .5 Test Method # 2: - .1 Follow steps one (1) through four (4) of Test Method # 1. - .2 Mark a benchmark on the sealant 25 mm (1") from the plane of the installed sealant.
+Tests to be performed in the presence of the Contract Administrator and/or manufacturer's representative. - .3 Notify Contract Administrator seven (7) days prior to dates tests are to be performed. - .4 Test joint sealants by hand-pull methods #1 and #2.
+Record test results in Field Adhesion/Cohesion Test Form. - .1 Test Method #1: - 1.
+Make a knife cut horizontally from one side of the joint to the other. - 2.
+Make two (2) vertical cuts (from the horizontal cut) approximately 75 mm long on each side of the joint. - 3.
+Pry out flap created from cuts. - 4.
+Firmly grasp flap and slowly pull at 90° from sealant plane. - 5.
+Pull flap until adhesive or cohesive failure occurs. - Adhesive failure will be evidenced by the sealant pulling off clean from the substrate. - 2.
+Cohesion failure will be evidenced by the sealant ripping or failing within itself, leaving well-adhered sealant to the substrate. - 3.
+(Cohesive failure is considered a positive result). - .5 Test Method # 2: - .1 Follow steps one (1) through four (4) of Test Method # 1. - .2 Mark a benchmark on the sealant 25 mm (1") from the plane of the installed sealant. - 3.
+Firmly grasp the flap and pull slowly, while holding a ruler parallel to the sealant flap.
+Note the position of the benchmark on the ruler.